-Our accident attorneys expect McCormick to change in the near future.
+Our accident attorneys expect McCormick to change in the future.
 How the law will change remains to be seen.
-But given the November 2010 changes in the Michigan governor’s office, legislature and Supreme Court, it’s safe to say our auto accident law will revert back to Kreiner, or close to it.
+It will depend largely on who is occupying the governor’s office, who is serving in the legislature and, especially, who is sitting as a justice on the Michigan Supreme Court.
+To be sure, there is a very real concern that our auto accident law will revert back to Kreiner, or close to it.

 Kreiner v.
 Fischer is a Michigan Supreme Court decision that interpreted the No-Fault act’s “serious impairment of body function” statute.
 It established the precondition plaintiffs must meet before they can sue for non-economic (pain and suffering) damages; stipulating that a person can only qualify if his or her normal life is completely altered by car accident injuries.